Neil E. Schore

 Neil E. Schore is an American chemist and former associate professor of organic chemistry and Vice Chair of Chemistry at the University of California, Davis.
 He is also the co-author of Organic Chemistry: Structure and Function.
+His doctoral advisor at Columbia University was Nicholas Turro, a chemist in the field of organic photochemistry.
 His research areas include “mechanistic and synthetic organic and organometallic chemistry; applications of organometallic chemistry and polymer chemistry to organic synthesis.”
-He is now a Professor Emeritus at UC Davis and holds the position of Adjunct Professor at the Korea University International Summer Campus, teaching both general chemistry and organic chemistry.
+He is now a professor emeritus at UC Davis and holds the position of adjunct professor at the Korea University International Summer Campus, teaching both general chemistry and organic chemistry.